 but amount to little more than light-sensitive nobs.
 The ocelli are simple eyes that bees use to

-one central ocelli.
+1 central ocelli.

-The ocelli are incapable of forming images, they appear to play
+The ocelli are incapable of forming images; they appear to play

 a more limited role in tracking patterns of light intensity and polarization.
 Bees use ocelli to